Sara Errani: 2012: Major singles final, doubles No. 1

-Her performance continued to improve when she reached the finals of the French Open.
+Her performance continued to improve when she reached the final of the French Open.
 En route she defeated Casey Dellacqua, Melanie Oudin, and former French Open winners Ana Ivanovic and Svetlana Kuznetsova.
 She secured a place in the semifinals by eliminating the German tenth seed Angelique Kerber, her first win over a current top-10 player.
 In the semifinals, she overcame the reigning US Open champion and 2010 French Open finalist Samantha Stosur to reach her first Grand Slam singles final opposite Maria Sharapova.
-Errani lost in the final.
-Her progress in this tournament helped her achieve the No. 10 ranking.
+Errani lost in the final but her progress in this tournament helped her achieve the No. 10 ranking.

-In addition to her singles wins, Errani also won six doubles titles with Roberta Vinci including the Madrid Open, the Internazionali BNL d'Italia, and the French Open.
-She and Vinci also made the finals of the Sony Ericsson Open and the Australian Open.
+In addition to her singles wins, Errani also won six doubles titles with Roberta Vinci including the Madrid Open, the Internazionali d'Italia, and the French Open.
+She and Vinci also made the finals of the Indian Wells Open and the Australian Open.

-At Wimbledon, Errani lost in the third round to Yaroslava Shvedova, suffering the loss of the first, and to date only, Golden Set (i.e. a set in which every point is won by the same player) in a major in the women's tennis open era, and second ever recorded.
+At Wimbledon, Errani lost 6-0, 6-4 in the third round to Yaroslava Shvedova, suffering the loss of the first, and to date only, golden set (a set in which one player wins every point) in a major in the open era, and only the second ever in a top-level tournament.
 In July, at the Italiacom Open, Errani, without losing a set, won her fourth title of the year, the sixth in her career.
 She defeated the Czech Barbora Záhlavová-Strýcová (seeded eighth) in the final.
 Errani then lost in the first round of the singles competition at the 2012 Summer Olympics in London, as well as the first round of the mixed doubles (with Andreas Seppi).
 However, she and Vinci reached the quarterfinals of the women's doubles.